Rahul Gandhi in Karnataka: Visits Shringeri Sharadamba Temple in Chickmagaluru

 Congress President Rahul Gandhi continued his temple visits in Karnataka as he visited Shringeri Sharadamba Temple in Chickmagalur on the second day of 'Janaashirvada Yatre' on Wednesday.
-Karnataka Congress incharge KC Venugopal, Karnataka CM Siddaramaiah and Home Minister G Parameshwar accompanied the party chief.
+Karnataka Congress in charge KC Venugopal, Karnataka CM Siddaramaiah and Home Minister G Parameshwar accompanied the party chief.

-Also, Rahul Gandhi visited Sringeri Mutt and interact with the students of Rajiv Gandhi Sanskrit University.
-Later, he will address public meetings in Chikkamagaluru and Hassan.
+Also, Rahul Gandhi visited Sringeri Mutt and interacted with the students of Rajiv Gandhi Sanskrit University.
+Later, he will address public meetings in Chikkamagaluru and Hassan today.

+Congress President Rahul Gandhi interacted with the students of the Veda Pathashala at the Sringeri Mutt, Chikmagalur. #JanaAashirwadaYatre #RGInKarnataka pic.twitter.com/jXxXmiiBOz— Congress (@INCIndia) March 21, 2018

 On the first day of 'Janaashirvada Yatre', he interacted with the fishermen community of Thenka Yermal, Udupi, on Monday.
 He was in Mangalore for the third phase of the campaign.
 He toured Udupi and addressed a public rally in Dakshina Kannada.